Eileen Gu Ailing and the female athletes that luxury brands (and the world) have fallen in love with

 Share this article

 Luxury brands used to lean heavily on film stars and pop icons.
-Today, they’re turning to athletes — and increasingly, female athletes.
+Today, they’re turning to athletes — and increasingly, female athletes such as Eileen Gu Ailing.
 Not for token nor trend value, but because these women represent something powerful and very real: earned excellence.

 Eileen Gu Ailing: Freestyle Skiing

 Eileen Gu is everywhere in our consciousness today.
 The most decorated freestyle skier in Olympic Games history.
 Fashion week regular.
-Glamour model.
+High fashion model.
 Stanford student.
 Cultural bridge between China and, essentially, all parts of the world.

 What makes the difference?
 Gu’s mindset.
 “You can control what you think.
 You can control how you think.
 And therefore, you can control who you are...
 The fact is, I get to become, every day, the kind of person that me, at age eight, would revere,” she said in a recent press conference following her gold medal win for the Women’s Halfpipe event at Milan Cortina Winter Olympic Games.